 We obtain raw materials, component parts and supplies from a variety of sources and generally from more than one supplier.
 Our principal raw material is steel.
 Our suppliers and sources of raw materials are based in the U.S., Europe and Asia.
-We purchase steel at market prices, which during the past two years have increased to historical highs as a result of a relatively low level of supply and a relatively high level of demand.
+We purchase steel at market prices, which during the past 24 months have increased to historical highs as a result of a relatively low level of supply and a relatively high level of demand, and we have recently received notices of additional price increases from our suppliers.
 To date, we have generally managed to pass through these raw material price increases to our customers by assessing steel surcharges on, or price increases of, our bearing products.
-However, we have from time to time experienced a time lag of up to 12 weeks or more in our ability to pass through steel surcharges to our customers which has negatively impacted our gross margins.
+However, we have from time to time experienced a time lag of up to 12 weeks in our ability to pass through steel surcharges to our customers which has negatively impacted our gross margins.
 We will continue to pass on raw material price increases as competitive conditions allow.

-Because of extraordinarily high demand for certain grades of steel, suppliers have in some instances allocated certain types of steel in limited quantities to customers.
+Recently because of extraordinarily high demand for certain grades of steel, suppliers have in some instances allocated certain types of steel in limited quantities to customers.
 However, to date, we have never experienced a work stoppage due to a supply shortage.
 We believe that our sources for raw materials, including steel, are adequate for our needs in the foreseeable future, that there exist alternative suppliers for our raw materials and that in most cases readily available alternative materials can be used for most of our raw materials.
 However, we cannot provide any assurances of the availability or the prices thereof.
 We do not believe that the loss of any one supplier would have a material adverse effect on our financial condition or results of operations.